 AI Agent Integration

 Attestd is designed for agent use.
-The API returns structured, deterministic data — no CVSS score interpretation, no ambiguous text to parse.
+The API returns structured, deterministic data.
+No CVSS score interpretation, no ambiguous text to parse.
 An agent either gets risk_state: "none" (proceed) or a specific risk level with supporting data (decide).

 The single most important concern for agents is correct handling of products outside attestd's coverage.
 Outside coverage is not a safety signal.
 An agent that treats AttestdUnsupportedProductError as “no known vulnerabilities” is wrong and dangerous.